Backfeed – the memorable feed processor

-Backfeed takes an RSS feed and concatenates it with deduplicated historical items from the feed saved in the archive.org Wayback Machine.
+Backfeed takes an RSS feed and concatenates it with deduplicated historical items from snapshots of the feed saved in the archive.org Wayback Machine.
 You’ll get a Backfeed URL to enter into your news aggregator or podcatcher which will give you access to a larger set of items than the official feed.
 This is useful when a RSS feed author includes only a few items in the latest feed, but you know there are older items which are just not listed.
-Using Backfeed you can access the maximum available feed content.

 - Find the URL to an RSS or podcast feed.
 Enter it into the Feed URL field above.

 - Click Backfeed it!